 CSIRO Team Leader, March 2019.

-The work is well supported by the Department of the Environment and Energy’s Environmental Resources Information Network (ERIN) staff who have been engaged with the project from its outset.
+The work is well supported by the Department of Agriculture, Water and the Environment’s Environmental Resources Information Network (ERIN) staff who have been engaged with the project from its outset.

 Comments from a key user here include: